SiFTW/MitchellLabWebsite/content/event/aimilia-wins-travel-award-to-visit-university-of-california-los-angeles/index.md

 ---
 title: Aimilia wins Travel Award to visit University of California Los Angeles
-abstract: Emily secured prestigious £8k for her innovative proposal to appl what she is discovering in her PhD to the unique experimental models available in Los Angeles.
+abstract: Emily secured prestigious £8k for her innovative proposal to apply what she is discovering in her PhD to the unique experimental models available in Los Angeles.
 location: University of California, Los Angeles